 Value Added Tax (VAT)

-For both UK resident and non-resident owners, VAT will always need to be considered.
+For both UK residents and non-resident owners, VAT will always need to be considered.

 As a general rule, VAT cannot be charged on rents to residential tenants.
 The downside of this is that a residential landlord can not recover any of its associated VAT costs.